johnath/beep/PACKAGING.md

     Use, change, replace as is fitting for your distribution.

+  * Shipping the two permission approaches (`TAG+="uaccess"` and the group based one) in separate udev rule files allows the sysadmin to override or completely disable either one of those rules by placing a file of the same name into `/etc/udev/rules.d/`, which does not require changing things in `/usr` which might be a readonly filesystem or be overwritten by the next update of the beep packge.

   * Add a `beep` system user group

     If you want to use the suggested permission setup